obadx/muaalem-paper/book-md/prepare-dataset/hafs-ways.md

-## Define Variant Criteria for Hafs
+## Defining Variant Criteria for Hafs

-*Hafs* riwayah contains variants, e.g., *Madd Al-Munfasil* (مد المنفصل) can extend 2, 4, 5, or 6 beats.
-We rigorously defined these variants through Qira'at literature [al-dabbaa], summarized in this table below.
-Each Moshaf has a `MoshafAttributes` card manually annotated through dedicated effort.
+The *riwayah* of *Hafs* contains several phonetic and prosodic variants.
+For instance, the application of *Madd Al-Munfasil* (مد المنفصل) can vary in duration, extending for 2, 4, 5, or 6 vowel beats depending on the specific recitational rule.
+These variants were rigorously defined through an analysis of classical Qira'at literature [al-dabbaa].
+The criteria for each variant are summarized in the table below.

+To capture this variability, each Moshaf in our dataset is accompanied by a `MoshafAttributes` card that documents its specific recitational features.
+These cards were manually annotated through a dedicated and meticulous effort, ensuring an accurate representation of each reciter's adherence to the defined rules.

 |Attribute Name|Arabic Name|Values|Default Value|More Info|
 |-|-|-|-|-|